 Spectators are encouraged to visit any of the competition venues on or near campus and cheer on athletes at Special Olympics Pennsylvania’s second largest event of the year.

-Special Olympics Pennsylvania’s (SOPA) Fall Festival returned to Villanova University for the 25th consecutive year on November 1-3, 2013 and welcomed approximately 1,400 coaches, athletes and Unified Partners representing more than35 Pennsylvania counties to compete in bocce, long distance running/walking, powerlifting, roller skating, soccer and volleyball.
-In celebration of Fall Festival’s 25th anniversary, Villanova’s campus,located at 800 E. Lancaster Avenue, was transformed according to a Hollywood theme and featured Opening Ceremonies with live entertainment, Special Olympics International’s Chairman Dr. Timothy P. Shriver as a guest speaker, Healthy Athletes® programs, an “Olympic Town” offering athlete activities between sporting events, a Victory Dance and Closing Ceremonies.
+Special Olympics Pennsylvania’s (SOPA) Fall Festival returned to Villanova University for the 28th consecutive year, November 4-6, 2016, and welcomed approximately 1,200 coaches, athletes and Unified Partners representing 39 Pennsylvania local Programs.
+Participants competed in bocce, long distance running/walking, powerlifting, roller skating, soccer (individual skills, 5v5, 7v7, 11v11), and volleyball (team & individual skills).
+Villanova’s campus,located at 800 E. Lancaster Avenue, was transformed to match a “Journey Around the World” theme and feature Opening Ceremonies with live entertainment including Melmark's hand-bell choir, the Joybells.
+In addition, the weekend featured a Law Enforcement Torch Run kick-off at Citizens Bank Park, Healthy Athletes® programs, an “Olympic Town” festival offering athlete activities in-between sporting events, a Victory Dance and Closing Ceremonies.

 Special thanks are extended to all of the athletes, coaches, volunteers and Villanova University students who helped make our Fall Festival the best yet!
 Check out the awesome video Villanova Television created to capture the weekend’s thrill of competition and joy of victory.

 Check Out Fall Fest 2016 PhotosCourtesy ofSpecial Olympics Villanova (SpO)